 Step #2: Character designs & development.

 Step #3: Sketches for the illustrations produced.

 Step #5: Digital proof and review of the completed book.

 Step #6: Print files created for your chosen printing options.

 Step #7: Receive your book from the printers!

-Please visit my Illustration Process page for more information on our process and examples of our work.
+Please visit my Illustration Process page for more information on my process and examples of my work.